optimizely-solutions/lambda-webhook-cloudfront/README.md

 # lambda-webhook-cloudfront

-> Solution for listening for Snippet updates via a Lambda webhook and pushing new snippet JS to S3 origin.
+Solution for listening for Snippet updates via a Lambda webhook and pushing the updated Optimizely snippet to an S3 bucket.
 This facilitates the ability to self-host the Optimizely snippet in your CloudFront instance.
 The workflow is as follows:

 * An Optimizely user makes an update which triggers a Snippet update
 * Optimizely webhook hits the Lambda function's API endpoint URL
 * Lambda function is triggered, which: